github-xiaogang/woodpecker/connection.md

 ---
 layout: subpage
-title: Connection to WoodPecker
+title: Connection to Woodpecker
 ---

-WoodPecker using bonjour service to find mac client`s IP and port, and connects to mac client automatically.
+Woodpecker using bonjour service to find mac client`s IP and port, and connects to mac client automatically.
 If you want to setup the IP manually, please follow these steps:

 1. find mac client` IP at menu "Help -> Local IP Address".